-The Query Audio Accessibility Preferences Response semantics shall be as defined in Table 9.14 and the syntax defined in the schema file org.atsc.query.audioAccessibilityPrefresponse.json.
+The Query Audio Accessibility Preferences Response semantics are defined in Table 9.14 and the syntax shall be as defined in the schema file org.atsc.query.audioAccessibilityPrefresponse.json.
 Additional semantic definitions of parameters follow the table.

-Property Name jsonrpc id Use Data Type string integer Short Description "2.0" Matches the request id value 1 V ideoDescriptionService 01 enabled 01 boolean Indicates whether or not a video description service is enabled language 01 string The preferred language of the video description service a udioEIService 01 enabled 01 boolean Indicates whether or not emergency information audio is enabled language 01 string The preferred language of the emergency information audio err error See Section 8.3.3
+Table 9.14 Query Audio Accessibility Preferences Response Semantics enabled 01 boolean Indicates whether or not a video description service is enabled language 01 string The preferred language of the video description service audioEIService 01 enabled 01 boolean Indicates whether or not emergency information audio is enabled language 01 string The preferred language of the emergency information audio e error oneOf X See Section 8.3.3 result - If neither the video description service nor audio emergency information rendering is enabled, the result structure shall contain no elements.
+In JSON, this is represented as "result": {}.